Applying for Substituted or Dispensation of Service Orders

 - not serve them at all (dispensation of service).

-To do this, you must file an Application in a Case and an Affidavit.
-You can file your application online or at a Court registry.
+To do this, you must file an Application in a Proceeding and an Affidavit.
+You can file your application online or at a court registry.

-You don’t have a pay a fee to file an Application in a Case.
+You don’t have a pay a fee to file an Application in a Proceeding.